 Overlapping Ovals or Ellipses

-So if you want your edges to appear softer and not show a hard line that the colored pencil tends to produce, I would use what I call the fuzzy stroke.
+So, if I want my edges to appear softer and not show a hard line that the colored pencil tends to produce, I will use what I call the fuzzy stroke.

 To illustrate this, let’s go back to our squares again.
 I’ve added a third square to show the fuzzy stroke on the edges.
 The

 Back when I was oil painting, my mentor would say, “Get out your big bottle of vague”.
-He meant, keep the edges from looking too hard.
+By this he meant make sure to keep the edges from looking too hard.
 He taught me the beauty of softening the edges and avoiding hard lines.

 5. Blending Using Burnishing

-First I recommend you get yourself a colorless blender pencil.
+First, I recommend you get yourself a colorless blender pencil.
 Prismacolor makes a good one.
 Here’s the link.
-Now this may seem like a tool and I said this article was about not using tools.
-But actually, the colorless blender pencil is a pencil, just without the color so one could say it is not a tool – it’s just a pencil.
+Now this may seem like a tool, and I said this article was about not using tools.
+But actually, the colorless blender pencil is a pencil, just without the color, so one could say it is not a tool, it’s just another pencil.

 Let’s illustrate how burnishing with the colorless blender can help you.